penumbra-zone/penumbra/README.md

 The (evolving) API documentation is rendered at [rustdoc.penumbra.zone][rustdoc].

-To participate in our (rapidly evolving) test network, keep reading...
+To participate in our test network, [keep reading below](getting-started-on-the-test-network).

+For instructions on how to set up a node, [jump down and read on](running-a-penumbra-node).

 ## Getting started on the test network